 Clyde W. Fitzgerald, Jr.

-Clyde Fitzgerald is executive director of Second Harvest Food Bank of Northwest North Carolina, the premier hunger relief organization in its 18 county service area.
+Clyde Fitzgerald is Chief Executive Officer of Second Harvest Food Bank of Northwest North Carolina, the premier hunger relief organization in its 18 county service area.
 Second Harvest Food Bank is part of Feeding America’s national network of food banks.